polterguy/phosphorusfive-dox/chapter-11.md

 However, this is also the strength of Hyperlambda, since it allows you to modify existing events, taking additional arguments, without breaking existing code.

-## Non-existent Active Events
+## Non-existing Active Events

-Another peculiarity of Hyperlambda and Active Events, is that you can easily invoke an Active Event which doesn't exist.
-Your invocation, will however not find any existing events with the specified name, and simply do *"nothing"*.
+Another peculiarity of Active Events, is that you can easily invoke an Active Event which doesn't exist.
+Your invocation, will however not find any existing events with the specified name, and simply do *nothing*.

 This is a really nifty pattern in Hyperlambda in fact, which allows you to anticipate the existence of some *"future event"*, without having to implement it yourself.
 This allows you to use non-existent *"hooks"* in your code, which you document, and which the consumers of your events later can *"hook into"*.
 This is implemented a lot of different places in P5 in fact, and allows you to *"inject"* your own Hyperlambda logic, into the *"core kernel parts"* of P5, completely modifying its behavior.